Robert Johnston (died 1687)

 Robert Johnston, or Johnson (died 1687) was an English-born politician and judge in seventeenth-century Ireland.

 He was the eldest son of Edward Johnson, Bencher of the Inner Temple.
 Henry Bennet, 1st Earl of Arlington acknowledged him as his cousin and furthered his career.
 He entered the Inner Temple in 1644 and was called to the Bar in 1651.
 After the Restoration of Charles II, he accompanied Sir Edward Smith, a judge of the new Court of Claims, to Ireland as his secretary.
 Smith sat in the Irish House of Commons as member for Lisburn: when he vacated the seat in 1665, on his appointment as Chief Justice of the Irish Common Pleas, Johnson replaced him as MP.
-Smith canvased the electors on his behalf as being "a worthy gentleman", and he also had the support of his cousin Lord Arlington, a rising man in the English Government.
+Smith canvassed the electors on his behalf as being "a worthy gentleman", and he also had the support of his cousin Lord Arlington, a rising man in the English Government.